econchick/cli-basics/shell.md

 date
 ```

-Try running it now by typing it into the shell *without* the `$` and then hitting enter to execute it.
-Within Google Cloud Shell you can also use the "Copy to Cloud Shell" button.
+Try running it now by typing it into the shell (*without* the `$`) and then hitting enter to execute it.
+Within Google Cloud Shell you can also use the "Copy to Cloud Shell" button (the icon right above the `date` command).

 As a program runs it may show you output by *printing* it to the interface you see.
 When a program exits, you'll see the prompt again.

 The `date` program should have exited quickly, and shown you the current date and time.

-We've just run our first program via a shell.
+Yay!
+We've just run our first program via a shell!

 In the rest of the tutorial (and for the rest of this lecture) we'll learn about additional programs, and build up the library of functionality we can use at a shell.

-A quick word of caution -- never run a command that you don't understand!
+### A quick word of caution

+Never run a command that you don't understand!

 You should be running this tutorial from Cloud Shell, meaning regardless of what you do, your local machine is "safe".
 Even if you remove important operating system files (accidentally or intentionally), as long as you are within Cloud Shell, you are not affecting your local machine.

 Nevertheless, make it a habit not to run a command or program unless you understand what it will do first.

 ## Navigating History

 Before we go further, it's useful to point out a number of useful keyboard shortcuts.

-When you're at the shell prompt, using the up arrow (or down arrow) moves backwards (or forwards) through your shell *history*.
+When you're at the shell prompt, using the up arrow ↑ (or down arrow ↓) moves backwards (or forwards) through your shell *history*.

 Your history is the set of commands you've executed, often across sessions (meaning not just from your current use of the shell, also previous ones).